grammyjs/website/site/docs/hosting/vps.md

 ```bash
 systemctl disable <service_name>
 ```
-## PM2 PROCESS MANAGER (NODE only)
+## PM2 (Node.js only)

-PM2 is a daemon process manager that will help you manage and keep your application online 24/7
+PM2 is a daemon process manager for Node.js that will help you manage and keep your app online 24/7.

 ### Installing PM2